 Any district employee who believes that he or she has experienced prohibited conduct based on sex, including sexual harassment, or believes that another employee has experienced such prohibited conduct, should immediately report the alleged acts.
 The employee may report the alleged acts to his or her supervisor, the campus principal, the Title IX coordinator, or the superintendent.
 The district's Title IX coordinator's name and contact information is listed in the Equal Employment Opportunity section of this handbook.

 The district's policy that includes definitions and procedures for reporting and investigating discrimination, harassment, and retaliation is reprinted below:

-https://pol.tasb.org/Policy/Download/162?filename=DIA(LOCAL).pdf
+https://pol.tasb.org/PolicyOnline/PolicyDetails?key=162&code=DIA#localTabContent

 Harassment of Students